 Entrance Fee | € 8 per person

 Bologna’s University is the oldest one in the world, founded back in 1088, and is one of Europe’s top academic institutions.
 The opulent Palazzo dell’Archiginnasio is only a few steps away from Piazza Maggiore and is one of the most beautiful sights in the city.
 As a visitor, you are only allowed to enter selected areas of the University, as some parts are actively used by students.

 You will first enter through the inner courtyard which is richly decorated with colorfully painted coats of arms.
-One of the most important parts of this architectural masterpiece is the Teatro Anatomico, or the anatomy hall of the former university.
+One of the most important parts of this architectural masterpiece is the Teatro Anatomico or the anatomy hall of the former university.
 The amphitheater-shaped hall is made fully out of wood panels.
-In the middle stands a marble table which was used to dissect bodies for science in front of a full audience.
+In the middle stands a marble table that was used to dissect bodies for science in front of a full audience.
 The other room open for visitors is the Stabat-Mater room, from which you can peak into the library.

 Our favorite part was the many painted coat of arms throughout the corridors and staircases.
 Almost every inch of the arched ceilings is covered with them.
 When a student graduated cum laude they would receive an honorary spot on the wall.
-Further the Palazzo dell’Archiginnasio houses one of the oldest libraries in the world.
+Further, the Palazzo dell’Archiginnasio houses one of the oldest libraries in the world.
 But be aware this one is only open during the week until 2 pm (opening times change often) and is only accessible for people to come study.

 ENTRANCE FEE | 3€ (the courtyard and corridors are free of charge).

 OPENING TIMES | From Monday till Saturday, from 10 am-6 pm